Do Chow Chows Shed? Analysis of a Double-Coated Dog

 They also have “pantaloons” on the upper backs of the hind legs and feathers almost the full length of the front limbs.
 Some dogs also have feathers on the lower hind legs.

-Adding further to the Chow’s fluffiness is a particularly dense woolly undercoat which is softer than the slightly coarse outer guard hairs.
+Adding further to the Chow’s fluffiness is an exceptionally dense woolly undercoat which is softer than the slightly coarse outer guard hairs.

 Short-Haired Chow Chow